 Christopher Gabriel, joined WDAY Radio in June 2009 and can be heard weekdays 11 am – 2pm Central time.

-In 2012 and 2013 Christopher’s program was nominated for Best Radio Show in the Red River Valley by The Forum of Fargo-Moorhead and the High Plains Reader named him Best Local Celebrity in 2012.
+In 2012 and 2013, Christopher’s program was nominated for Best Radio Show in the Red River Valley by The Forum of Fargo-Moorhead.
+In 2012 the High Plains Reader named him Best Local Celebrity and he was nominated for the award in 2013.

 His program excludes no one.
-No sooner will he be speaking to nationally known figures like Bob Woodward, Mitch Albom, Christine Brennan, Andrew Zimmern, Bob Costas or Jeffrey Sachs, he’ll have listeners report live from Grant Park in Chicago for Lollapalooza 2012, offer a review of a new ride live from Disneyland, or break down the art of cutting hair live from a barber shop in Jamestown, North Dakota.
+No sooner will he be speaking to nationally known figures like Bob Woodward, Charles Krauthammer, Mitch Albom, Bob Costas, Jeffrey Sachs or Andrew Zimmern, he’ll have listeners report live from Grant Park in Chicago for Lollapalooza 2012 and 2013, offer a review of a new ride live from Disneyland, or break down the art of cutting hair live from a barber shop in Jamestown, North Dakota.

 As a multimedia artist who wears the hats of radio talk show host, voiceover talent, writer, humorist and classically trained actor, his wit, energy and storytelling ability entertain Fargoans daily.
 He does the same for the good folks across the Red River in Moorhead, Minnesota.
 However, he’s yet to settle on Moorheadlians, Moorheaders or Moorheadagonians for an all-encompassing name.